AdobeDocs/commerce-php/src/pages/development/components/app-server.md

    }
    ```

-1. Run the application server with the CLI command:
+1. Run the GraphQL Application Server with the CLI command:

    ```bash
    bin/magento server:run
    ```

-1. Execute GraphQL mutations against the application server and debug with xDebug if needed.
+1. Execute GraphQL mutations against GraphQL Application Server and debug with xDebug if needed.

 ## Example of mutable state in code